-Aside from the physical causes, mental and emotional factors can also contribute to body aches and discomforts.
+Aside from the physical causes, mental and emotional factors can also contribute to body aches and discomfort.
 Stress, in many cases, has been seen to manifest in the form of debilitating back pain or that headache that’s been bugging you for so long.

 The painful episodes can affect you for days, weeks, months – or, for some hardworking fellows, years.
 And yes, they can be caused by “merely” sitting at your desk or working on your computer for long periods.
 Over-the-counter painkillers or home remedies can help temporarily alleviate the discomfort.
 Still, for long-term relief, you must invest in the correct form of therapy, such as massage for shoulder pain, neck stiffness, or headache.

-Massage for shoulder pain helps muscular tension
+Massage for shoulder pain helps relieve muscular tension

 Cases of upper body pain have continuously risen over the years, and the term “office worker syndrome” has been coined to describe the general disorders that affect chair-bound workers.
 Some of the conditions that affect the head, neck and shoulders may include one or a combination of the following:

-- Carpal Tunnel Syndrome Inflammation of the tendons and tendon sheaths in the shoulder, wrist and arm
+- Carpal Tunnel Syndrome: Inflammation of the tendons and tendon sheaths in the shoulder, wrist and arm

 - Pulled or strained muscles, tendons, ligaments